SyberGrind/osTicket-Help-Desk-Deployment-Administration-Ticket-Lifecycle-Lab/README.md

 ⸻

-### Phase 4. osTicket Deployment & Initial Configuration.
+## 🔹 Phase 4. osTicket Deployment & Initial Configuration.
+In this phase, I deployed the osTicket application by extracting the installation files, copying them to the IIS web directory, and configuring the required PHP extensions.
+I then completed the web-based installation wizard and successfully logged into the osTicket Administrator Control Panel.

 ⸻
 >